qixing-jk/hoarder-pipette/README.md

-# Hoarder Injector
+# Hoarder's Pipette

 ## Introduction

-Hoarder Inject is an extension that inject your bookmarks from your [Hoarder app](https://hoarder.app) into your search results.
+Hoarder's Pipette is a Chrome extension that injects your bookmarks from your [Hoarder app](https://hoarder.app) into your search results.
+This helps you avoid missing relevant information that you might have already saved in your bookmarks.

 ![demo](/assets/demo.png)

+Hoarder's Pipette integrates directly with the Hoarder app by utilizing its API.

 ### Support Search Engines

+- Google
 - Ecosia

+I plan to add support for more search engines in the future.
+If you'd like to see support for a specific search engine, please open an issue on this repository.

 ## Development